prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/ExecutableLoopStepsProposal.md

 Step customization and ability reuse must both be first-class.
 A step may be authored entirely with step-local configuration, or it may keep that step-local configuration and additionally reference one or more reusable abilities through `abilityRefs`.
 The presence of an ability reference must never take ownership of the step away from the step definition itself.

 For the first loop implementations, prompt execution should be actor-agnostic.
 No actor role, criteria, or intent prompt should be injected unless a later loop explicitly opts into actor-backed execution.

+The typed-step executor must be surface-agnostic.
+Auto execution, WinForms manual stepping, and any future Console step-by-step control surface must all call the same Core step execution path and consume the same persisted checkpoint semantics.

 Recommended v1 step kinds: